PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Examples

-The following example shows how to compute a GPD with automation.
-Each line of the XML file corresponds to a physical hypothesis, and the user does not have to explicitly deal with pointers anymore. \begin{xmlcode} <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>
+The following example shows how to compute GPDs for a single kinematic configuration with the automation.
+Each line of the XML file corresponds to a physical hypothesis, so the user does not have to explicitly deal with the pointers anymore. \begin{xmlcode} <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>